 - If the transaction is declined and why.

 - If you move to another lender and why.

 - If the client chooses to not proceed and why.

 - If the client informs you to use or not use a particular lender and why.

 - If the client specifies a fixed or variable rate and why.

 Your client may have a concern relating to the transaction which may escalate into a dispute if not resolved.
 By retaining all notes on your written or verbal conversations you can easily refer to these and perhaps finalise the client concern.
-However in some instances this may not satisfy the client who may escalate their concern to CIO or FOS whichever is your EDR provider.
-The EDR provider will then request your file notes to try and resolve the client dispute.
+However, in some instances, this may not satisfy the client who may escalate their concern to AFCA, whichever is your EDR provider.
+AFCA will then request your file notes to try and resolve the client dispute.

-If there are no file notes or very few held on the file, then the resolution process may take some time or the EDR provider may resolve the dispute in favor of the client.
+If there are no file notes or very few held on the file, then the resolution process may take some time or AFCA may resolve the dispute in favour of the client.
 In some cases there may be a fee which your EDR provider may rule that you must pay to the consumer.